infoready-analytics/nlp-learning/docs/word_embedding.md

 # Intro
-This section aims to familarise you with the concept of Word Embedding and how it could be used to improve your NLP models.
+This chapter aims to familarise you with the concept of Word Embedding and how it could be used to improve your NLP models.

 # What is Word Embedding
 As fancy as it sounds, Word Embedding is just another way of converting words into vectors.